New Report Finds that More Americans, Particularly Children, are at Risk of Hunger

 Poverty Data Highlight the Need for a Strong Safety Net

-The U.S. household poverty rate decreased in 2016, according to today’s Census Bureau annual release of income, poverty, and health insurance data.
-The poverty rate went from 13.5 percent in 2015 to 12.7 percent in 2016, a decline that returns the poverty rate (after almost a decade) to the statistical equivalent of the pre-recession rate in 2007.
+The U.S. household poverty rate decreased in 2017, according to today’s Census Bureau annual release of income, poverty, and health insurance data.
+The poverty rate went from 12.7 percent in 2016 to 12.3 percent in 2017, a decline that returns the poverty rate (after a decade) to the statistical equivalent of the pre-recession rate in 2007.

 - Households in more rural areas face considerably deeper struggles with hunger than those inside metropolitan areas.

-- One in six households with children cannot buy enough food for their families.
+- Nearly one in six households with children cannot buy enough food for their families.

 Who is impacted by hunger?